+The last decade closed with equities appreciating 257% and advancing in eight of 10 years in the 2010’s.
 For some historical perspective on the subject, we look at the past nine decades.
 Remarkably, the 2010’s represent the most average decade of any over the 90-years.
 Investors tripled their money (204% unannualized return) and experienced 7.5 positive return years in an average decade for the period.

 Decade returns range from a low of -4% to a high of 439%.
 Negative returns are rare, with only two negative return decades.
 The Depression-era 1930s and the 2000s with Tech Bubble deflation and the Financial Crisis combined in one ten-year period.
 After the market declined in the 1930’s, it took another six decades to experience another negative decade.
 The 2010’s was the fourth best investment return decade following the post-war era 50’s, the Dotcom 90’s, and the Reagan-era 80’s.
-So, while the 2000’s still may be fresh in some investors’ minds, it took a 1 in 50-year and a 1 in 75-year market decline in the same decade to turn the return negative for the decade.

-For most investors, there is little need to try to predict the future based on the constant flow of information and opinion regarding the current investing landscape.
+For most investors, there is little need to try to predict the future based on the constant flow of information and opinion regarding the recent unexpected events and current investing landscape.
 Successful investors have a long-term perspective and dedicate a portion of their assets to growth and invest based on long-term return expectations.
 When this perspective is taken, the largely random and unpredictable stream of yearly events, headlines and subsequent results lose their significance.
 While there are always plenty of things to worry about, often the best course of action is to stay invested and stick to your plan.

 From the Behavioral Viewpoint